This topic describes how you can assign special permissions to stored procedures etc and how the DBA can handle such modules.

 Note that this functionality requires that the ABAPERLS subsystem is present in the database.

-To grant special permissions through a stored procedure, you can use the $DBPERM and $SERVERPERM macros.
+To grant special permissions through a stored procedure, you can use the $DBPERM and $SERVERPERM directives.
 You use $DBPERM for database-level permissions and $SERVERPERM for server-level permissions.
 They have a similar syntax:

 $DBPERM permission-string $SERVERPERM permission-string

 permission-string is a string of one or more permissions as accepted by the GRANT statement.
 That is the string is passed to GRANT without manipulation.
-For instance, the macro:
+For instance, the directive:

 $DBPERM ALTER ON bankholidays